jaszmynh4085/github-tutorial/README.md

 ## Repository Setup

 **git init:**
 Initializes your repository so that you can use git commands.
+_(use this once at the beginning **inside** the directory you want to make your repository)_

+Now that git is initialized you can start working with its commands.
+The simple and most used ones are `git add` and `git commit` (info on what they do in workflow and commands). these are used to save edits that you have made to your file.

 ---
 ## Workflow & Commands